ASSERT-KTH/CodeRepairRL/benchmarks/README.md

 ### Inference (on the GPU cluster)

-Submit a single SLURM job that launches vLLM (optional) and runs the SWE-bench Nano evaluation to produce only `preds.jsonl`.
+Submit a single SLURM job that launches vLLM (optional) and runs the SWE-bench evaluation to produce only `preds.jsonl`.

 1) Ensure `CRRL_WORKDIR` is set (used by Apptainer bindings and caches):
 ```bash